About Bloor Homes

 The Local Plan review will need to demonstrate that the district’s housing needs are being met and proposals by the Government to reform the National Planning Policy Framework (NPPF) will see the number of homes that need to be delivered in the District increase significantly.

-With the existing Local Plan now significantly out of date and housing targets increasing, Bloor Homes has submitted an outline planning application while continuing to promote the site through the new Local Plan.
+With the existing Local Plan now significantly out of date and housing targets increasing, Bloor Homes submitted an outline planning application in late 2024 while continuing to promote the site through the new Local Plan.
+Outline planning permission was received in November 2025.
 This will enable the early delivery of much-needed new homes in order to address the current shortfall in the District, at a site that has been acknowledged by the District Council as being suitable for this purpose.

 An extract from Lichfield District Council’s Strategic Housing Land Availability Assessment which identifies the Site (shown as 66 on the map) as being suitable, available and achievable for residential development - click to enlarge